HereisSiru/Coding2-Final-Tensorflow-ObjectDetection-HandGesture/README.md

 ## PART 1: Image Collection

-### This part is eqasier than part 2.
+### This part is easier than part 2.
 I complete the work in:
 #### 1 clone repo
 #### 2 collect Images(and code)
 #### 3 setup labelImg